Financial Benefits of Zero Emissions Vehicles

 More information: TFL Discounts and Exemptions

-Salary Sacrifice enables employees to sacrifice some of their gross salary in order to receive the benefit of driving a fully electric, high performance Model S as a company car.
+Salary Sacrifice enables employees to sacrifice some of their gross salary in order to receive the benefit of driving a fully electric, high performance Tesla as a company car.
 Because the sacrifice is executed before tax and National Insurance contributions are applied, employees effectively save money in the acquisition of their new car in a similar way that other savings such as Childcare, gym membership or cycle-to-work schemes operate.

-From a company’s perspective, this scheme provides an opportunity for organisations to offer employees a brand new, fully maintained Model S at a lower cost than they could achieve in the retail market in a tax efficient way.
+From a company’s perspective, this scheme provides an opportunity for organisations to offer employees a brand new, fully maintained at a lower cost than they could achieve in the retail market in a tax efficient way.
 The company may also benefit from reduced National Insurance contribution payments from the scheme.

 Salary Sacrifice is either offered by the employee or the leasing provider and is not a Tesla financial product.